ISVs in Payments: Business Growth Strategies for Earning Additional Revenue

 2. We work together with our partners

-We have a dedicated team that will personally work with our partners to review the goals of their business regularly and if targets are hit and exceeded, we can reassess the revenue split for potential increases that provide financial benefit.
+We have a dedicated team who will personally work with our partners to review the goals of their business regularly and if targets are met and exceeded, we can reassess the revenue split for potential increases that provide financial benefit.
 The efforts of our partners are rewarded.
 We make sure each software partner gets back exactly what is put into it.

 3. We provide flexibility regarding merchant pricing